-Consolidated net income for the period ended on September 30, 2019 was $373.0 million, compared to the net profit of $102.4 million relative to the same period of the previous year, which represents an increase of $269.4 million or 264.2%.
+Consolidated net income for the nine-month period ended on September 30, 2019 was $373.0 million, compared to the net profit of $102.4 million relative to the same period of the previous year, which represents an increase of $270.6 million or 264.2%.
 This is attributed to the combination of increases and decreases in the interim consolidated statements of profit or loss line items described above.

 Unaudited interim consolidated statements of profit or loss